ros-navigation/docs.nav2.org/docs/getting_started/quickstart/index.md

       ![](/images/gazebo/gazebo_turtlebot1.png)
     </div>

-4. If not autostarting, click the “Startup” button in the bottom left corner of RViz.
+4. If not autostarting, click the "Startup" button in the bottom left corner of RViz.
     This will cause Nav2 to change to the Active state.
 It should change appearance to show the map.
     <figure markdown="span">
       ![](/images/rviz/rviz_initial.png){ width="700" title="Initial appearance of RViz transitioning to the Active state" }